Political clubs

 Antoine Barnave, one of the leaders of the Jacobins before their 1791 split

-At first, membership of the Jacobin club was restricted to deputies in the Assembly – but by the spring of 1790 dozens of individuals outside the legislature were being invited to join.
+At first, membership of the Jacobin club was restricted to deputies in the Assembly.
+By the spring of 1790, dozens of individuals outside the legislature were being invited to join.
 Members had to be ‘active citizens’ and pay an annual fee of 24 livres, which confined Jacobin membership to the middle and upper classes.
-By May 1790 the club had around 1,500 members.
+By May 1790, the club had around 1,500 members.
+In October, the Jacobins opened their meetings to members of the public, who were permitted to sit in the galleries and listen to speeches and debates.

-Through 1790 and early 1791, the Jacobins remained faithful to the constitution and constitutional monarchy, though a minority of its members harboured more radical political views.
+Club meetings were held four times a week and followed a planned agenda, addressing constitutional issues and questions currently before the National Constituent Assembly.
+Through 1790 and early 1791 the Jacobins remained faithful to the constitution and constitutional monarchy, though a minority of its members harboured more radical political views.

 The Society of 1789

+As the revolution progressed, new clubs emerged on the right of the political spectrum.
 In April 1790, a group of constitutional monarchists, frustrated by growing radicalism, abandoned the Jacobins to form their own group called the Society of 1789.

 According to contemporary observers, the Society of 1789 numbered around 300 men, including 40 to 50 deputies from the National Constituent Assembly.
 Membership was exclusive and individual members were either politically powerful or independently rich.
 Among the more notable members of the Society of 1789 were the Marquis de Lafayette, Honore Mirabeau, Jean-Sylvain Bailly, Emmanuel Sieyès, the Marquis de Condorcet and Isaac Le Chapelier.

 Meetings of the Society were not unlike social gatherings of the Parisian elite, with fine dining followed by brandy and wine, served on a balcony overlooking the Palais Royal.
 The Jacobins came to despise the Society of 1789, considering them a remnant of the privilege and elitism of the Ancien Régime.